rubentsirunyan/ansible-style-guide/README.md

   ### Why?

-  This is common Unix best practice, and avoids any prompt misalignment when printing files in a terminal.
+  This is a common Unix best practice, and avoids any prompt misalignment when printing files in a terminal.

 ## Quotes